deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 Preconfigured cloud images are available for Ubuntu LTS (18.04, 20.04, and 22.04) and Debian (10 and 11).
 These images apply some auto-configuration on boot specific to the cloud site Bielefeld:

-- make use of a local apt-mirror by default
+- Site-local APT mirror is used as default
-- set proxy for the environment, apt and docker if necessary
+- If needed, APT, Docker and the environment are configured to use the local proxy

 All images are able to run on other cloud sites without any further modifications.